-Net neutrality refers to the idea where internet service providers such as Verizon and comcast treat all the content that is flowing through their cables and cell towers equally.
+Net neutrality refers to the idea that internet service providers such as Verizon and Comcast treat all the content that is flowing through their cables and cell towers equally.
 This implies that they are able to slide some data into fast lanes while blocking or otherwise discriminating against other material.
-Simply put, such companies are not allowed to block you from accessing services such as Skype, slow down Netflix or Hulu in order to keep you using your cable or rather buy a different video-streaming service.
+Simply put, such companies are not allowed to block you from accessing services such as Skype or slow down Netflix or Hulu in order to keep you using your cable or rather buy a different video-streaming service.

 Open Internet Order

 Net neutrality dictates that broadband Internet service providers (ISPs), cable and phone companies such as Verizon and Comcast treat all content on the web the same.
 This was established under the FCC’s open internet order which was adopted in 2010.
 The order dictates that the broadband provider needs to be transparent about their network performance and how they are managed, whether they can block content and applications as long as they are legal and they cannot discriminate against service provider.
 In this order ISP service providers are not allowed to give privileges in terms of speed on certain companies over other companies.
 When it comes to the consumer side, net neutrality leaves it up to the individuals to decide on the type of content that they want to access.